Reporter's Notebook: Excitement in Manafort trial courtroom as jury deliberates

 The jurors seemed flat and drained.
 When Judge Ellis reminded them not to discuss the case or do outside research, as he does every day, one woman in the back row smiled and said "yes" with some energy in her voice, but she seemed to be the exception.

+This was a marked change from when the jury had entered the courtroom that morning.
+Back then, more jurors appeared upbeat, well rested, and replied to Judge Ellis' questions in what seemed to be an enthusiastic tone.

+Even then, at least two jurors appeared stressed or preoccupied.
+One man kept rubbing the side of his face, as another juror look distracted.
+Another juror looked directly at Manfort when she came in.

-Just 15 minutes earlier, the court security officer had gone to the jury room and brought out a stack of papers, putting them on the deputy clerk's desk.
+Just before 6 p.m., the court security officer had gone to the jury room and brought out a stack of papers, putting them on the deputy clerk's desk.
 (We don't know what the papers were, but they may have been as insignificant as the next day's lunch menus)

 The arrival of the papers sent some excitement through the packed courtroom gallery of about 80 people.
 A few minutes later, the prosecution team entered.
 Prosecutor Greg Andres stood by their table shifting his weight with his hands in his pockets.